-(b) includes Atternative Education except for Pre-K. (c) Kindergarten numbers are based upon live births from five years prior from area hospitals for forecast years.
+(A) Actual enrollment for each school year as of the last school day in September.
+(B) Includes Alternative Education except for Pre-K. (C) Kindergarten numbers are based upon live births from five years prior from area hospitals for forecast years.